 Data Scientist Salary by Industry

 Data scientists can be useful in almost any industry.
 The type of company a data scientist works for may affect their earning potential as some industries are more lucrative than others.
-For example, data scientists in the industry of computer and peripheral equipment manufacturing can expect a mean annual wage of $144,090, which is well above the national mean of $103,930.
+For example, data scientists in the industry of computer and peripheral equipment manufacturing can expect a mean annual wage of $148,290.
 However, it is important to note that the differences in salary may also have to do with the skills needed to perform at different levels in these industries.
 It is possible to earn a higher salary in most industries by building the right skillset.

 |Industry||Annual mean wage|